 Spend an hour or two looking through the below:

 In class exercise: Fuzzy logic has to do with the basic tenants of set theory, and set theory has everything to do with classification.
-Create a list of all the different classifications we use in geology (list at least 10).
-For which of these classifications is there one underlying variable.
-For which of these classifications are there multiple underlying variables.
+Create a list of some of the different classifications we use in geology (list at least 10).
+For which of these classifications is there one underlying variable?
+For which of these classifications are there multiple underlying variables?
 This will come in use during the weekly exercise.

 Basic idea behind fuzzy logic: In set theory an item can belong to a given set partially.
 Fundamentally, it is that simple.
-However, you may not realize to what degree you have been taught to think in terms of true vs. false, black vs. white, on vs. off, and other bivalent value models.
+However, you may not realize to what degree you have been taught to think in terms of true vs. false, black vs. white, on vs. off, and other "bivalent" value models.
 In a way this goes back to dichotomies.
-As Stephen J. Gould argues we love to think in dichotomies, but we also need to explore the places in between the end points of a dichotomy That is what fuzzy logic does in a much more deliberate way.
+As Stephen J. Gould argues we love to think in dichotomies, but we also need to explore the places in between the end points of a dichotomy.
+Fuzzy logic does so in a much more deliberate way.

 One major distinction is between fuzzy sets and fuzzy numbers.
 We will focus on fuzzy sets.
 There is a fair bit of debate as to what the difference between fuzzy set theory and probability is.
 I do not have the expertise to comment on this debate.
 For me the bottom line is that this perspective has opened up interesting new possibilities, and thus is worth conveying.
 This week's exercise is focused on exploring new possibilities, instead of classic and established procedures for analyzing and modeling data.